benjiebob/WLDO/README.md

 ### Datasets

-To use the StanfordExtra dataset, you will need to download the .json file [via the repository](https://github.com/benjiebob/StanfordExtra).
+Follow the instructions [on the repository](https://github.com/benjiebob/StanfordExtra) to download StanfordExtra annotations and images.

 **Please ensure you have StanfordExtra_v12 installed, which we released 1 Feb 2021.**